-Pomskies have gorgeous double coats that can even be fluffier than their husky parent!
-Still, many owners want to know if they can shave or trim their Pomsky for various reasons.
+Pomskies have beautiful double coats that can be even more fluffy than their husky parents!
+Because of this, many owners wonder if they can shave or trim their Pomsky’s fur.

 Can Pomskies Be Shaved?